 I waited almost a week to grout, not because the thinset needs that long to cure, but because I was working on weekends.
 On the advice of several people, before grouting I applied a sealant to my tiles to help keep the grout from sticking to them.
 This is unnecessary when working with glazed tiles, but with stone, the grout can get worked into the surface and be very hard to clean up unless it has been sealed.
 We like the look of the natural stone, so I made sure to use sealant that is not an enhancer (enhancer sort of makes it look wet all the time and emphasizes variations in the stone).
 I mixed up the grout according to directions, just mixing it by hand in a large yogurt container since I didn’t need a lot.
 I liked the ziploc bag as pastry bag method, so I dumped all of the grout into a bag and cut the corner off.

 I applied a thick bead of grout to all the spaces between tiles and to the small space between the Schluter edging and the tile.
 Then I pushed the grout into the cracks with my float, worked it all the way in, and scraped off the extra.
 I did not grout between the edging and the wood floor nor between the tile and the brick facade of the fireplace (grouting between different materials such as tile to wood or floor to wall is a big tiling no-no as this will crack and cause problems over time, but the space between the edging and tile is meant to be grouted).
 To prevent any grout from accidentally getting in the space between the wood floor and the Schluter edging, I had applied blue painter’s tape.
 These spaces will be filled later with sanded caulk.
+[Edit: Two years later, I never did take the step of filling that gap with sanded caulk.
+It looks fine.
+The only time I regretted not doing it was when someone spilled a drink on the floor and I was a little bit worried about moisture in the crack.
+I may still do it sometime.]
 After letting the grout set up for about 15 minutes, I cleaned the tile surface repeatedly with a grout sponge (which apparently has magical properties and should not be replaced with a regular sponge) and clean water which I had to change a couple of times to make sure I wasn’t just smearing the grout around.

 As the grout dried, I cleaned the tile again with my grout sponge, making sure to squeeze out as much water as possible.
 I checked every couple of hours to see if a haze was forming.
 I’ve read that this haze, if present, must be cleaned off before the grout cures or it may become extremely difficult to remove, so even though I didn’t see any haze, I buffed the tile again.
 And here it is all done.